wootfish/sohliloquies/drafts/public-cyberspace.md

+---
+layout: post
+title: What Happened to Cyberspace?
+author: Eli Sohl
+---

 Visionary novels like _Snow Crash_, _Neuromancer_, and others shaped for us the idea of _cyberspace_: a collective, nonphysical-yet-real common space, a set of shared experiences mediated by networked hardware.
 When two people have a phone call, "[the place between the phones](https://www.gutenberg.org/files/101/101-h/101-h.htm#introduction)" is located in cyberspace.
 Through the 80s and 90s, the idea of cyberspace was popular as a way of explaining what systems like the internet were bringing into existence.